opulencephp/docs/http-basics.md

 </ul>
 ```

-In this example, the bootstrapper will bind `IRepo` to `UserRepo` for the `UserList` controller.
+In this example, the bootstrapper will bind `IRepository` to `UserRepo` for the `UserList` controller.
 The route dispatcher will then instantiate this controller with the help of the Ioc container.
 The container will scan `UserList`'s constructor, realize that it needs a `UserRepo` instance, and create the `UserList` with a `UserRepo` instance.

 For more information about routing, [read the documentation](routing).